STF1998/Desk20/report/conclusion.md

 Alongside usability, future evaluative techniques could focus on evaluating aspects of the following:

-- Content - accuracy, conciseness, understandability and does it contain key infromation?
+- Content - accuracy, conciseness, understandability and does it contain key information?
 - Appearance - page layout, size and font of writing and page flow.
-- Interactivity - portal personalisation, feedback and loyalty.
+- Interactivity - portal personalisation, feedback, and loyalty.
-- Functionality - speed, security, browser compatability and web/mobile compatability.
+- Functionality - speed, security, browser compatibility and web/mobile compatibility.

 <br>